agundy/agundy.github.io/_posts/2018-10-22-tips-for-developing-on-a-bus.md

 That's it folks, all I got. … Not really.
 I actually did get some development done but mostly I got administrative work and thinking done.

+Here are my real tips:

 **_1.)
 Be prepared to be disappointed with the internet._**

 This should be a given but just in case you have never used bus WiFi and you saw the promise of free WiFi and rejoiced.
 Stop it right there.
 Bus WiFi is not fast, consistent or reliable.
 Definitely not a great environment if you need to be searching for answers or downloading and uploading code.
-Highlight of my bus WiFi experience was a `git push` that just hung.
+The highlight of my bus WiFi experience was a `git push` that just hung.

 **_2.)
 Have offline docs and your dependencies installed._**